 Sessions and timings for all workshops can be adapted, and I can identify additional guest speakers if there are particular topics that participants would like to cover – anything from building confidence to social media for small businesses.
-Wherever possible, the speakers will be fellow freelancers.
+Wherever possible, the speakers will be fellow small business owners.

 A note on administration

 You’re all busy people, so it’s my aim to reduce the administrative burden on you as much as possible: You organise the venue, marketing and catering for workshops, and I’ll do everything on the day.

 I’ll just need parking, where possible, and visitor access to any AV equipment, where necessary.
 If you’re not able to attend, I’m happy to distribute sign in sheets/feedback forms and talk to the participants about other sources of support available to them.